carpentries/instructor-training/episodes/03-expertise.md

 Having previously discussed the transition from novice to competent practitioner, via the formation of a mental model, we now shift our attention to experts.
-It is unlikely that you'll be teaching experts; the expert we want to talk about is you!
+It is unlikely that you will be teaching experts; the expert we want to talk about is you!
 You might not yet think of yourself as an expert, but chances are you have already advanced to the point where some of these key characteristics -- and potential pitfalls -- apply to you.
 We will discuss what distinguishes expertise